DarhylBorcelis/Game_developer-/Readme.md

 No matter the path or ending, the story contains a final shocking revelation: Kairo was never truly transported to another world.
 Someone implanted memories in his mind, creating an entire “isekai” experience as part of an experiment.
 Friends, enemies, quests—all were designed to observe his reactions.

 The ultimate question remains: **Will Kairo accept this fake reality or fight to break free?**

----

-If you want, I can now **also create a “decision and dialogue script”** version of this story for a game, showing exactly where the player chooses actions, what they say, and what outcomes happen.

-Do you want me to do that next?